diodechain/website/_posts/2024-09-29-does-vpn-protect-my-information.md

 **Browsing-specific Tunneling**

 The Diode App doesn't take over your network connection.
-Instead, it simply connects each Bookmarked link in its own "TLS" tunnel without impacting any of your other Internet connectivity.
-Just like a VPN connection, that specific bookmarked browsing session may be somewhat slower, but the reset of your connections will remain fast.
+Instead, it simply connects each Bookmarked link in its own "TLS tunnel" without impacting any of your other Internet connectivity.
+Just like a VPN connection, that specific bookmarked browsing session may be somewhat slower, but the rest of your connections will remain fast.

 **Secure Infrastructure**